oreineke/LearningTypeScript/README.md

 - Some code samples also require you to change the `tsconfig.json` to enable or disable some compilation flags.
 This is usually indicated by comments, if not comments are available, it means that the default configuration should work.

+- The `test` directory under the root directory can be ignored because it is used to test the examples in this book.

 ### Chapter 01

 ```